trisulnsm/dinodoc/trisuldocs/docs/ug/cg/custom.md

 :::note navigation

-Login as Admin -\> Select Context and profile -\> Under Custom Counters -\>Filtered
+Login as Admin -\> Select Context and profile0 -\> Under Custom Counters -\>Filtered

 :::

-1. Click the button “New Filtered Counter Group”
+1. Click the button “Create New”

 2. You will be redirected to a page with following fields